 Where there's smoke, there's Philip Morris USA (PM USA).
 A subsidiary of tobacco giant Altria Group, PM USA is the #1 US cigarette maker.
 The company also dominates half of the nation's retail cigarette market.
-Its Marlboro brand alone accounts for more than 40% of cigarette retail sales in the country.
+Its Marlboro brand alone accounts for about 45% of cigarette retail sales in the country.
 Other brands include Virginia Slims and Parliament; its discount cigarettes are sold under the Basic and L&M names.
 PM USA also makes smokeless tobacco products, including Marlboro Snus.
 Altogether, cigarettes generate nearly 85% of its parent's revenues.
 Like industry rivals, PM USA faces declining cigarette sales volumes paired with rising state and federal excise taxes and FDA regulation.

 Virginia-based Philip Morris USA owns and operates two tobacco manufacturing and processing facilities in the Richmond, Virginia area that produce cigarettes.
 The company also owns a research and technology center in Richmond.
+Its products are not sold outside of the US.

 Sales and Marketing